leandroBorgesFerreira/dag-command/README.md

 ./gradlew dag-command
 ```

-New files will be create inside `./build/dag-command` you will be able to find the adjacency list of your modules, the edge list and the affected modules.
+New files will be create inside `./build/dag-command` you will be able to find the adjacency list, node list (with information about the nodes) and edge list of your modules, the edge list and the affected modules.